-Healthy looking skin begins with a good cleanse.
-It’s the first step in every skincare routine because it removes dirt, oil and other impurities from the skin, allowing your skin to breathe.
-It’s also easily overlooked especially when rushing to start off the day.
+Healthy looking skin begins with a good cleanse which removes dirt, oil and other impurities from the skin, allowing your skin to breathe.
+Although cleansing is the first step of your skincare routine, it is sometimes overlooked, especially when rushing to start off the day.
 Cleansers pave the way for other products to be absorbed into the skin and work effectively.
-If something feels off after cleansing, it could be that you’re doing one or all of the following:
+If something feels off after cleansing your skin, it could be that you’re doing one or all of the following:

 Using the wrong product- It’s best to carefully look through the ingredients in any product you use in your skincare routine.
 Anything with harsh chemicals or irritants not only inflames your skin but may cause long term scarring.
-When buying skin care products, it’s important to find those that support your skin type.
-Not sure what skin type you have?
+When buying skin care products, find those that support your skin type.
+If you’re not sure what skin type you have…

 The fix- Read our post on understanding your skin type to discover what works best for you.